This Morning Routine Checklist Will Change Your Life

 Step 18: Wim Hof Breathing

 Does it work?
 Breathwork has been used for thousands of years and has come into fashion more recently.
 Yogic breathing has been shown to have both physiological and psychological benefits.
-It also helped to reduced fatigue, anxiety, and other emotional responses in those with cancer and cardiovascular disease.
+It also helped to reduce fatigue, anxiety, and other emotional responses in those with cancer and cardiovascular disease.17

-Put another way, breathwork had anti-inflammatory effects, and that’s a real good thing.
+Put another way, breathwork had anti-inflammatory effects, and that’s a really good thing.

 Step 19: Cold Shower